On this page...

 Families: Families are valued by Head Start as the first and most important teacher for their child.
 Programs build relationships with families that support positive parent-child relationships, family well-being, and connections to peers and community.
 Additionally, Head Start services are designed to be responsive to each child and family's ethnic, cultural, and linguistic background.
 Parents can participate in leadership roles, including families having a say in program operations.

 Accessibility: Head Start is accessible at no cost to children ages birth to age 5 for low-income families.
 Families and children experiencing homelessness, and children in the foster care system are also eligible as well as children with disabilities and special needs.
-Specific eligibility criteria are determined by grantees.
+Specific eligibility criteria are determined by recipients.

 Funding: Federally funded and locally operated programs that support the development of the whole child through comprehensive services and parent involvement.
 Services in such areas as Education, Health and Nutrition, Family and Social Services.